nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 If the fields are all valid, a new `Task` object would be created and passed into the `AddTaskCommand` class.

-Within the `AddTaskCommand` class, an instance of `AddTaskCommand` is created, along with an instance of the task created in the same class and this instance of `Command` is passed back to `LogicManager`.
+Within the `AddTaskCommand` class, an instance of `AddTaskCommand` is created, along with an instance of the task is created in the same class and this instance of `Command` is passed back to `LogicManager`.

 LogicManager then calls the method `execute` of the `AddTaskCommand` which stores the task into the respective project's task list.